‘I was going to die’: Woman thrown from bathtub into woods survives Kentucky tornado - NewsBreak

 “I heard a loud noise that sounded like a train then that’s when it hit me,” Parrott said.
 “My bathtub flipped over.
 And I just kept like rolling around in the bathtub then it eventually threw me out.
 It threw me so far like my cars in my living room.”

-Parrott said after being swept up into the storm, she woke up in the woods.7 members of same family killed in Bowling Green tornado
+Parrott said after being swept up into the storm, she woke up in the woods.

 “I was crawling whenever I dug myself out.
 And somehow my phone lit up so I grabbed my phone.
 And then I kind of like sat there for a minute because I was like, ‘Is this real?
 Like where am I?'”
 Parrott said.
 “I had so much debris and stuff in my eyes like they were covered I could barely see.”